 Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Select one:

-Service is included in approved waiver.
+☑ Service is included in approved waiver.
 There is no change in service specifications.

-Service is included in approved waiver.
+☐ Service is included in approved waiver.
 The service specifications have been modified.
-Service is not included in the approved waiver.